 2. Add pantry storage to the back of your door

 Looking for pantry storage ideas that barely take up any room?
 We’ve said it before and we will say it again, don’t forget to put the back of your kitchen (or pantry) door to good use.
 This space is easy to access, so store things like smaller snacks or frequently used spices – you can just grab them and go without have to wrestle with a mountain of tins.

 3. Keep tins and jars in drawers

 Pantries: the place where tins and jars go to die.
-Bite the bullet and have a sort out of all of all your cans, spreads, tins and condiments.
-Store what’s left of your cull in drawers or a tin dispenser so you can always see clearly what you've got to work with.
-These drawer organisers are from Ikea.
+Bite the bullet and have a sort out all of all your cans, spreads, tins and condiments.
+Store what’s left of your cull in drawers (opens in new tab) or a tin dispenser (opens in new tab) so you can always see clearly what you've got to work with.
+These drawer organizers are from Ikea (opens in new tab).